-The Primary Contractor or it's BH-MCO must use the guidelines of Appendix S, Medical Necessity Guidelines for Intensive Behavioral Health Services (IBHS) Delivered Through Individual Services, ABA Services and Group Services, when reviewing requests for prior authorization of ABA using BSC-ASD services and TSS services for children and adolescents under age 21 with ASD including the documentation that must be submitted for the BH-MCOs to determine the medical necessity of ABA using BSC-ASD services and TSS services.

-The Primary Contractor will distribute the review and UM criteria to all Providers in its Provider network and to any new Provider who signs a Provider Agreement with the Primary Contractor.
+The Primary Contractor and its BH-MCO must use the guidelines of Appendix S, Medical Necessity Guidelines for Intensive Behavioral Health Services (IBHS) Delivered Through Individual Services, ABA Services and Group Services, when reviewing requests for Prior A uthorization of individual services, applied behavior analysis, and group services including the documentation that must be submitted for the Primary Contractor and its BH-MCO to determine the medical necessity of services.
+The Primary Contractor and its BH-MCO will distribute the review and UM criteria to all Providers in its Provider network and to any new Provider who signs a Provider Agreement with the Primary Contractor.
 The Primary Contractor must also provide the criteria to Members, upon request.